 It might be easier to make money on a property that satisfies the 1% rule.
 But it is still absolutely possible to make money on a property that doesn’t meet the 1% rule.

-When you are looking to make money on a property that doesn’t meet the 1% rule, you should expect to rely more heavily on the appreciation.
+When you are looking to make money on a property that doesn’t meet the 1% rule, you may rely more heavily on appreciation.
 You will need the property to appreciate nicely in order to make a solid return on your investment.

 Many investors, they consider the idea of relying on appreciation to be speculative investing.
 In many cases, investors view the idea of speculative investing as a bad option.
 However, the strategy is not necessarily bad but it does pose more risk.